scikit-hep/uproot-browser/src/uproot_browser/tui/README.md

 Histograms, rectangular simple data (e.g. TTree's), and jagged arrays can be plotted.
 Click on an item or press `enter` to plot.
 If something can't be plotted, you'll see a scrollable error traceback.
+If you think it should be plottable, feel free to open an issue.
+2D plots are not yet supported.

 ## Themes